 It is also important to consider timelessness over trendy designs.
 If you still like the look of your furniture in ten, twenty years, you will want to keep it around.
 The best approach for finding timelessness is to err on simple designs with clean lines.
 I also suggest selecting furniture that compliments multiple styles - something that will look good in a modern home remodel, or in a hundred year old house.
 Furniture built with materials that have a range of dark and light colors will give you flexibility for placing your furniture among various materials and colors of your changing home.

-Sometimes people tell me that they want to start with “cheap” furniture which they plan to replace once their kids are out of the house.
+Sometimes people tell me that they are waiting to invest in high-quality furniture until their kids are out of the house.
 Consider investing in furniture that you will love to use for the entire time the kids are around -- furniture that can stand up to a child’s roughness, but furniture which may someday become their heirloom.

 Remember that the expense of investing in fine furniture can be amortized over decades which may ultimately cost less per year of ownership.
 Additionally it will hold its value and can be re-sold easily.